 Seeing your dentist regularly can help maintain a healthy mouth.
 Your dentist can spot issues early on and help prevent minor issues from becoming major ones.

 Tooth decay is caused by bacteria and sugar.
 Bacteria love sugar, so the more sugary foods and beverages you consume, the more risk you have of developing tooth decay.
 Additionally, when you consume sugary foods, the bacteria in your mouth produce acid as a waste product.
 This acid can cause damage to your teeth.

-If you want to learn more about oral health tips, contact Dental Arts of Boston at (617) 266-0441 today to book an appointment with Dentist Boston MA.
+If you want to learn more about oral health tips, contact Dental Arts of Boston at (617) 266-0441 today to book an appointment with Boston Dentist.
 Our team can offer guidance and make product recommendations for your unique smile.